commonalities that all families share.

-We lie down on the bed next to one another.
-Claire is all snug in her Dora PJ's with that freshly- washed baby shampoo smell.
+We lie down together in the quiet time between day and night.
+Claire is all snug in her Dora PJ's with that freshly-washed baby shampoo smell.
 She looks at me wide-eyed and begins with the same expression each night, “Let’s talk about the day, mama!”

 I always say back, “OK, would you like to go or should I?”